recallnet/rust-recall/README.md

 #### Machine manager

 Users are able to deploy new machines on-demand using the machine manager.
-This interface is responsible for creating new object stores or timehubs and also managing the state of the network.
+This interface is responsible for creating new buckets or timehubs and also managing the state of the network.
 Each machine is associated with a unique address, which is used to identify the machine on the network.

-#### Object store machine
+#### Bucket machine

 These are key-value stores that allow you to push and retrieve data in a familiar S3-like fashion.
-Object stores support byte range requests and advanced queries based on key prefix, delimiter, offset, and limit.
+Buckets support byte range requests and advanced queries based on key prefix, delimiter, offset, and limit.
-The object store machine provides a set of methods for interacting with the store, including `put`, `get`, and `delete`, which allow users to store and retrieve data from the store.
+The bucket machine provides a set of methods for interacting with the store, including `put`, `get`, and `delete`, which allow users to store and retrieve data from the store.

-Internally, the state of an object store is represented as an [IPLD-based HAMT](ipns://ipld.io/specs/advanced-data-layouts/hamt/spec/) (hash array mapped trie).
+Internally, the state of a bucket is represented as an [IPLD-based HAMT](ipns://ipld.io/specs/advanced-data-layouts/hamt/spec/) (hash array mapped trie).
 The IPLD data model provides a flexible and extensible way to represent complex data structures.